mct-dev/mct-blog/content/posts/Simple API endpoints with Serverless and Lambda.md

 };
 ```

-We can deploy this function immediately, if we wanted to!
+We can deploy this function immediately, if we wanted to.
 Just `cd` into this directory - the `…/voting-service/` directory - and run `sls deploy`.
 This will create a CloudFormation template and run it in AWS, which you can see in the AWS Management Console.
-Then, to get rid of _everything_ that this deploy command did, you can either run `sls remove` or you can open the CloudFormation stack in AWS and delete the stack manually.
+Then, to get rid of everything that this deploy command did, you can either run `sls remove` or you can open the CloudFormation stack in AWS and delete the stack manually.

 This intro template from `serverless` would only be this single Lambda function and nothing else.
 What we need is a function that handles data and adds it to a SQS queue and an API endpoint to send our voting data to.
 Let's add those things now.